realworldocaml/book/book/lists-and-patterns/README.md

 val ls_rec : string -> string list = <fun>
 ```

+\noindent
-Note that this example uses some functions from the `Sys` and `Filename`
+Note that this example uses some functions from the `Sys` and
-modules from `Core` for accessing the filesystem and dealing with filenames.
+`Filename` modules from `Core` for accessing the filesystem and
+dealing with filenames.

 The preceding combination of `List.map` and `List.concat` is common enough
 that there is a function `List.concat_map` that combines these into one, more